noodlebox/userscripts/README.md

 ### CGCookieGalleryFix.user.js  (cgcookie.com)
 Fix bug in gallery when too few items exist to allow scrolling.
 Bug was reported, but hasn't been fixed after quite a while.

+### DiscordAutoGif.user.js (discordapp.com)
+Automatically play GIF and GIFV embeds without hovering.
+Note that animated content can eat a bit of CPU time (which is why auto-play is disabled in the first place).

 ### DiscordOwnerTag.user.js (discordapp.com)
 Show a tag next to a Discord server owner's name.
 Simple feature addition, since there's nothing else in the UI to identify a server owner.
-For more significant Discord tweaks, see [KawaiiDiscord](https://github.com/noodlebox/KawaiiDiscord).

 ### KawaiiLab.user.js (sfmlab.com)
 Make SFMLab more kawaii.
 Pointless tweak to the site logo, commemorating previous KawaiiLab and MikeLab hacks.